How to set up a photography business in Canada

 Setting up a photography business isn’t as complicated as it sounds.
 We’ll show you the steps you need to take.

-If you have a talent and a passion for photography, it’s possible to turn this into a business.
-It’s not as complicated as you may think it is, but there are specific steps to take to do it properly.
+If you have a talent and a passion for photography, it’s possible to turn your skills into a business.
+It’s not as complicated as you may think, but there are specific steps to take to do it properly.
+From choosing the right business structure to understanding tax obligations and marketing your work effectively, this guide will walk you through every essential step.

 What qualifications do you need to start a photography business?